As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 To find high-quality jasper and thundereggs as a bonus, you can head to north central Oregon at the Sunflower Flat and search the hillsides and gravels.
 The Shores of Ochocho Reservoir is where you can find Ochocho jasper, which is unique.

-Moving to south-central Oregon, you can find the beautiful Crater Lake Flower jasper in the area just south of Crater Lake National Park.
+Moving to south-central Oregon, you can find the beautiful Crater Lake Flower Jasper in the area just south of Crater Lake National Park.
 Several other good areas to find jasper exist in Oregon.
-It all depends on what you want to find and much you are willing to go for it!
+It all depends on what you want to find and how much you are willing to go for it!

 TIP: For a complete rockhounding guide in Oregon, check out this article.